bellgutu/Proof-Ledger/README.md

 Proof Ledger - Comprehensive Audit & Documentation
 🎯 PLATFORM OVERVIEW
 Proof Ledger is a comprehensive decentralized platform for asset verification, digital twin creation, and insurance on the Ethereum blockchain.
 Built with enterprise-grade security and complete transparency.

+✨ PLATFORM ENHANCEMENTS & FEATURES
+This platform has been enhanced with a user-centric design to provide an intuitive and powerful experience for both Asset Owners and Oracle Providers.

+**1. Enhanced Oracle Onboarding & Console**
+A guided, multi-step process for new data providers and a comprehensive dashboard for existing ones.
+- **Visual Onboarding Flow:** Step-by-step registration covering KYC/AML, ETH staking, and reward mechanisms.
+- **Accessible Staking:** Low minimum staking requirement of **0.5 ETH** to encourage participation.
+- **Transparent Slashing Rules:** Clear penalties (**0.155 ETH** minimum slash) and a "three-strikes" policy ensure data integrity.
+- **Reputation Dashboard:** Real-time view of an oracle's performance, including reputation score, network rank, submission accuracy, uptime, and financial penalties.

+**2. Comprehensive Asset Dashboard & Provenance**
+A unified view for asset owners to manage and track their digital twins.
+- **Interactive Provenance Timeline:** A visual, chronological history of each asset's lifecycle, from minting and verification to custody changes and insurance events.
+- **Live Sensor Data Integration:** For applicable assets, the platform displays real-time data feeds for location, temperature, humidity, and tamper status.
+- **Ownership Management:** A secure interface to initiate the transfer of asset ownership (digital titles) to another wallet address.

+**3. Streamlined Workflows & Navigation**
+Intuitive design to make complex processes simple.
+- **Improved Navigation:** The sidebar navigation has been optimized, with accordion-style menus for categories like "Asset Verification" to provide direct access to sub-pages.
+- **Insurance Hub:** A centralized claims center that provides detailed information for any selected claim, including payout transactions and links to block explorers.
+- **Advanced Search & Filtering:** Implemented powerful client-side search to quickly filter through lists, such as the KYC/AML partner directory on the Compliance page.
+- **Mobile-Responsive Design:** Enhanced layouts for tablet and mobile devices ensure a seamless experience across all screen sizes.

+---

 📋 DEPLOYED CONTRACTS
 🎭 TrustOracle